hellnux/rwd/README.md

 ## How rwd acts

-Each cycle is performed 3 checks:
+Each cycle of 20 seconds (default) is performed 3 types of checks:

 1. Swap - By default, upon reaching 50% swap usage, Apache and MySQL will be restarted.
 2. MySQL - If MySQL is not operating, MySQL will be restarted.